neil314159/portfolio-project-3/README.md

 # Features

 ## Possible Future Features

-* Full name search of users would be useful for larger databases and the project could be extended to handle it.
+### Full Search
+* Currently the user browses through the list of patient names and selects via number which record they want to update or delete.
+If the number of records were larger it would be useful to plmement full search capabilities.
+This would probably require a proper databse package rather than using Google Sheets for data storage.
+### Email Contact
-* The email addresses of users could be collected and they could be emailed reminder notices either via the Heroku server or Zapier automation integrations.
+* If a field for email addresses was added to the patient data, then it would be possible to email users to arrange appointments or discussion.
+These emails could be programatically sent out through the Heroku server or via Zapier automation integrations.
+There are possible concerns about email deliverability when sending from your own server or free hosting.

 ## Third Party Libraries Used